rockerest/mochai-demo/README.md

 Getting Started
 ===============

-This project requires Bower for package management which in turn require Node.js.
+This project requires Bower for package management which in turn requires Node.js.

 Follow these steps to install these tools on your `Linux` command line: